Treorisoft/graphql-validator-directive/readme.md

 Return a boolean `false`, return a `string` with the error message or simply throw an error.

-Depending on just what is doing the validation the effect of the failure will be different.
+Depending on just what kind of validation is taking place the effect of the failure will be different.

 - Input validation, or top-level query/mutation fields will cause an error to be thrown.
 - Type field validation: